 Meet Andrew Traynor.
 He’s the Co-Founder of Flowerhorn, a Cardiff based craft brewery and taproom.
 Launching in August 2019, Flowerhorn Brewery have been going from strength to strength over the last four years, specialising in modern, experimental beers with a focus on hoppy pale ales, fruity IPA’s, fruited sours and more recently a nitro stout.

 Andrew has Congenital anosmia, the total inability to smell from birth.
 People born with this are often totally unaware until later in life when they begin to interact independently of their families.
-As part of Anosmia Awareness Day 2024, we wanted to spend some time with Andrew to learn a little more about the condition, whilst understanding about the challenges and support mechanisms available within the brewing industry.
+As part of Anosmia Awareness Day 2024, we wanted to spend some time with Andrew to learn a little more about the condition, whilst understanding the challenges and support mechanisms available within the brewing industry.

 Can you start by telling us a little about Flowerhorn Brewery?

 We brew all of our beers on-site and have 7,200 litres of fermentation capacity.
-Every weekend we clear out the brewery, put the tables out and convert into our taproom space.
-Our taproom is part of The Bridge Studios Shipping Container Yard in Cardiff which we share with many other small independent businesses.
+Every weekend we clear out the brewery, put the tables out and convert it into our taproom space.
+Our taproom is part of The Bridge Studios Shipping Container Yard in Cardiff, which we share with many other small independent businesses.
 We have fresh beers pouring on our taps and street food is available from our neighbours Mr Croquewich.
-In the warmer months our yard acts as a large beer garden where we host markets, music and comedy events.
+In the warmer months, our yard acts as a large beer garden where we host markets, music, and comedy events.
 We are also in the process of opening an off-site craft beer bar and street food venue with Mr Croquewich and are hoping to launch this in May 2024!

 How did Congenital anosmia affect you growing up, and what were some of the initial challenges that you faced?

 I have no recollections of experiencing any sense of smell.
-Throughout my childhood, I frequently visited the doctors to seek answers, but unfortunately this didn’t lead to anywhere.
+Throughout my childhood, I frequently visited the doctors to seek answers, but unfortunately, this didn’t lead anywhere.
 Following one of the first visits, I was given a nose spray, which didn’t help.
 Returning to the doctors aged 20, they suggested that I have nose surgery for a deviated septum and there was a small chance that might help.
 This also didn’t make any difference.

 Growing up I was quite embarrassed that I didn’t have a sense of smell and would often avoid contributing to conversations centred around smell.
 It’s very easy to be insecure and can be frustrating to not understand what others are experiencing.